JimmmmmL/continuous_tokenizer/README.md

 ## Change Logs
+* [02/05/2025] 512 and 256 SiT models and MAETok released.
+LightingDiT models will be updated and we will update the training scripts soon.
 * [12/19/2024] 512 SiT models and DiT models released.
 We also updated the training scripts.
 * [12/18/2024] All models have been released at: https://huggingface.co/SoftVQVAE.
 Checkout [demo](demo/sit.ipynb) here.